It's been too long since I added anything here!

 My favorite Peruvian Lily (Alstroemeria Inticancha® Indian Summer), I sure post about it a lot!
 For good reason too, it cranks out the blooms almost year round.
 I have a couple now and plan to add more.

-And for fall blooms, I have the lovely Japanese Anemone (Anemone hupehensis var. japonica 'Robustissima') blooming now.
+And for fall blooms, I have the lovely Japanese Anemone (Eriocapitella hybrida 'Robustissima') blooming now.

 I didn't buy enough coleus this year, they give such a lovely and colorful display in pots, next year I will certainly get more.
 This one is in my hanging basket under the shed window.